javaguru173/100-days-of-code/log.md

 **Thoughts**: So excited, completed my first exercise without having drawing a blank.
 It felt great completing it, yes it was slightly different code then the solution, but got the same result!
 I am excited for starting tomorrow.

 Link to work: [The Complete Dart Language] (https://www.udemy.com/course/complete-dart-guide/learn/lecture/22613218#overview)

+### Day 16: July 31, 2021
+##### (intentionally left blank)

+**Today's Progress** : Started my first Flutter project

+**Thoughts**: Unfortunatley I was very unsuccessful with my project.
+I had a lot of technical issues with VSCode not launching the test app, to both web browsers failing to load sites.
+I ended up troubleshooting than working on any code -____-

+Link to work:

+### Day 17: Aug 01, 2021
+##### (intentionally left blank)

+**Today's Progress** : Resumed Dart tutorials by Coding With Andrea

+**Thoughts**: So I finished the rest of my troubleshooting.
+Turns out I had not only a BIOS update, but the 21H1 and a .NET OS update for my machine.
+Luckily I had a spare macbook that had VSCode and Flutter installed(but not XCode apparently).
+Oh well, today was a better day than yesterday, I'm almost dobe with the Dart tutorials for Coding with Andrea.

+Link to work: [The Complete Dart Language] (https://www.udemy.com/course/complete-dart-guide/learn/lecture/22613218#overview)